PLNech/workshop-algolia-zenika/Instructions.md

         ```
 </details>

-# Step 2
+# Step 2: Customizing the index
-> These can be done in dashboard too
+> Set the appropriate settings for your data: where to search, how to sort, how to filter

-- Set Searchable attributes and customRanking
+- Set searchableAttributes (what can be searched) and customRanking (how results should be sorted)
--> priority for tie-breaking!
 <details>
  <summary>Documentation</summary>
   - [Python](https://www.algolia.com/doc/api-client/python/settings/#set-settings)